 - 3.1 Planning authorities have a statutory requirement to set out a timetable for the review/production of their LDP in the form of a DPS and to submit this annually to the Scottish Government. - 3.2 The Planning (Scotland) Act 2019 introduces changes to the LDP preparation process.
 The most significant changes include; - The need to produce an Evidence Report rather than a Main Issues Report.
-This is to ensure that sufficient evidence is in place to justify the spatial strategy in the LDP and to justify any local policy positions. - The introduction of a Gate check to consider areas of dispute in the Evidence Report.
+This is to ensure that sufficient evidence is in place to justify the spatial strategy in the LDP and to justify any local policy positions. - The introduction of a Gatecheck to consider areas of dispute in the Evidence Report.
 This is intended to help streamline the later Examination process by agreeing key aspects such as housing land requirements at an earlier stage.

 - Regional minimum housing land requirements being set by the Scottish Government. - The LDP will be place based, with National Planning Framework 4 (NPF4) setting national policies which will form part of the LDP and an expectation that only limited "local" policies will be included in the LDP, where the need is evidenced.
 NPF4 policies will have greater weight in decision making until any new local policies are adopted. - The need to produce a Regional Spatial Strategy (RSS) either individually or collectively with adjacent authorities.
-The RSS and LDP will together form the long-term spatial plan to manage change. - The need to invite and consider Local Place Plans. - A greater focus on engagement and delivery. - 3.3 Draft NPF4 and the draft LDP Regulations were reported to a meeting of this Committee on 1 March 2022 (para 9 of minute refers).
-The revised draft version of NPF4 was laid before Scottish Parliament on 8th November 2022 for approval.
-As soon as practicable after the NPF has been adopted, the Scottish Ministers are to publish it.
-When the NPF4 is published it triggers changes to the meaning of the development plan and commences section 13 of the Planning (Scotland) Act 2019.
-This will amend section 24 "Meaning of the development plan" of the 1997 Act, which will bring NPF4 in to be part of the development plan.
-That section is also the part that will set out that "in the event of any incompatibility between a provision of the NPF and a provision of a local development plan, whichever of them is the later in date is to prevail. - 3.4 Following approval of NPF4, the Scottish Government will consider and approve the final version of the Development Plan Regulations which means that the DPS has been prepared with a degree of uncertainty as to the final content of the Regulations. - 3.5 The target date for adopting new LDP's is 5 years from the date of adoption of NPF4.
-The key milestones for preparing LDP2027 are; - Development Plan Scheme and Participation Statement published December 2022 - Call for Ideas, invitation to prepare Local Place Plans and setting up selfbuild register January 2023 - Regional Spatial Strategy February 2023 to November 2023 - Evidence Report to Council March 2024 - Gatecheck procedure April 2024- December 2024 - Proposed Plan to Council December 2025 - Examination process May 2026- March 2027 - Adoption of new Plan September 2027 - 3.6 The LDP process involves extensive community and stakeholder participation throughout, moving from informal evidence gathering and support for LPP to more formal consultation, awareness raising and neighbour notification at Proposed Plan stage.

-3.7 The timescales for the Gatecheck and Examination processes are difficult to predict as they are largely outwith the Council's control and managed by an independent person appointed by Scottish Ministers.
+The RSS and LDP will together form the long-term spatial plan to manage change. - The need to invite and consider Local Place Plans. - A greater focus on engagement and delivery. - 3.3 NPF4 and new Local Development Plan regulations and guidance have been published during 2023, however guidance on Regional Spatial Strategies has been pushed back to 2024. - 3.4 The target date for adopting new LDP's is 5 years from the date of adoption of NPF4 (February 2023).
+The key milestones for preparing LDP2027 are; - Development Plan Scheme and Participation Statement published December 2023 - Evidence Report to Council April 2024 - Gatecheck procedure April 2024- December 2024 - Proposed Plan to Council August 2025 - Examination process September 2026- April 2027 - Adoption of new Plan September 2027 - 3.5 The LDP process involves extensive community and stakeholder participation throughout, moving from informal evidence gathering and support for LPP to more formal consultation, awareness raising and neighbour notification at Proposed Plan stage. - 3.6 The timescales for the Gatecheck and Examination processes are difficult to predict as they are largely outwith the Council's control and managed by an independent person appointed by Scottish Ministers.
 However, the Council can ensure that these are carried out as timeously as possible by ensuring the Evidence Report and Examination casework are thoroughly researched, evidenced and presented.
+Officers are also liaising closely with the DPEA regarding submission dates and procedures for the Evidence Report and Gatecheck.